HNx1/dl_comments/readme.md

 # DL Comments

-This repo contains my published thoughts on various topics in language modelling and reinforcement learning.
+This repo contains a few of my thoughts on various topics in language modelling and reinforcement learning.